SAP-samples/teched2025-AD161/exercises/ex2/README.md

 ## Exercise 2.3 - Use the masterdata

-After completing this step you will have a complete xtravels app.
+After completing this step, you will have a complete xtravels app.

 Add the following content to the empty file _xtravels/db/master-data.cds_ to provide the missing entities `Flights` and `Supplements`: